gazebosim/sdf_tutorials/mimic_joint/proposal.md

         </joint>
 ~~~

-The `gearbox_demo` joint could be equivalently and more concisely expressed as
+The `gearbox` joint could be equivalently and more concisely expressed as
-the following `mimic_demo` joint:
+the following `mimic` joint:

 ~~~
         <joint name="mimic_demo" type="mimic">